 For example, in a B2B setting the skills of prospecting and the ability to research about the client is crucial.
 This includes spending time understanding their business, their potential pain points, and how to pitch to them.
 But if a salesperson is new to this, they might not be aware of it.
 But if they are able to learn how to go about doing this quickly, they will do better.

-With automation in sales being quite prevalent now, they should be able to learn to automate their emails and follow-ups.
+With sales automation being quite prevalent now, they should be able to learn to automate their emails and follow-ups.
 According to a report by McKinsey, over 30% of tasks in sales can be automated.
 Sales automation is a great booster for revenue and helps in keeping costs low.

 Any redundant and recurring process that they can automate, gives them more time to focus on going after more deals and wins.

 The challenges of building a great sales team